fischerling/vis-lspc/README.md

 Language servers configured in `vis-lspc` can be found in `supported_servers.lua`.

+#### Language Server Settings

+Language servers can be configured with different mechanisms, all merged together to form the *effective* settings for a language server instance.
+There are three kinds of settings:

+1. *Global settings* specified by the user in its `vis` configuration in a language server configuration's `settings` member.
+2. *Project local* settings stored in a `.vis-lspc-settings.json` file along your regular project files.
+3. Settings stored by `vis-lspc` in the `settings.json` file.
+   The *client local* user settings are stored for each language server and each file path.
+   Settings for a more specific file path override settings defined for a parent directory.

+The *project* and *client local* settings are indexed by the name of the language server.

+All relevant settings are merged to form the *effective* settings passed to the language server.
+More specific settings take precedence before more general ones.

 ### Workspace Detection

 During server initialization an URI to the root of the workspace (a folder opened by the editor) can be passed to the server.